maxbriliant/spotify_playlist_generator/README.md

 You are free to use, modify, and distribute this software according to the terms of the license.
 See the [LICENSE](LICENSE) file for the full license text.

-This project is maintained by MxBit © 2025.
+This project is maintained by MaxBriliant - 05/2025.
 Contact: mxbit(at)yahoo.com